Best student cities in the world 2022

 What is the world's best student city?

 Drumroll, please...
-The best student city in the world for 2019 is London – for the second year in a row!
+The best student city in the world for 2022 is London!

 Here's the complete top 20 list of the best student cities in the world:

 - Seoul, South Korea